Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 4. Click the *Message type* drop-down list and select the message type which you want to set up, for example INVOIC.

 5. Click the ![Get](../../Assets/Icons/Download.png "[Get]")[GET] button.
-    The *Reference node path* as well as the message is displayed.
+    The *Reference node path* as well as the message structure is displayed.
 The message name is highlighted in red because it is still empty.

     ![Message](../../Assets/Screenshots/EDI/Operation/ExportDefMessNew.png "[Message]")